nikovett/charging-planner/CONTEXT.md

 other:    ENTSO-E only
 ```

-This is cleaner than the current linear chain where non-FI areas silently fall through Sähkötin and forecast.
-Implementation: each fetch function declares its supported areas; `cmd_plan` builds the chain from the area config at startup.

 **Potential fallback sources for SE and NO areas** (implemented in Session 20):

 - **elprisetjustnu.se** — Sweden (SE1–SE4), free, no auth.
 URL: `https://www.elprisetjustnu.se/api/v1/prices/{YYYY}/{MM-DD}_{area}.json`.
 Native 15-min resolution (96 slots/day).
 Returns `EUR_per_kWh` and `SEK_per_kWh` — only EUR used.
 - **hvakosterstrommen.no** — Norway (NO1–NO5), free, no auth.
 URL: `https://www.hvakosterstrommen.no/api/v1/prices/{YYYY}/{MM-DD}_{area}.json`.
 Hourly resolution (24 slots/day), expanded to 15-min.
 Returns `EUR_per_kWh` and `NOK_per_kWh` — only EUR used.

 Both use EUR/kWh ex-VAT sourced from ENTSO-E, consistent with every other source in the pipeline.
 SEK/NOK fields are ignored.

-### Session 18 — 2026-04-07

 **Dashboard histogram price axis** (v1.4.0):
 - Scaled ceiling: `niceCeil` computed as smallest nice number above `maxP` that is a multiple of a nice interval and gives ≤ 4 ticks.
 Zero is the implicit bottom tick.
 Nice steps: `[0.5, 1, 2, 5, 10, 25, 50, 100, 150, 200, 500, 1000]`.